parcoil/updatectrl/README.md

-# updatectl
+# updatectrl

 A CLI tool for automating project updates.
 It periodically pulls the latest changes from Git repositories or checks for new Docker images and rebuilds/restarts projects based on their type (PM2, Docker, or Image).

 > [!TIP]
-> For the best experience, run updatectl inside Docker.
+> For the best experience, run updatectrl inside Docker.
 It can automatically discover and manage all your running containers.

 > [!WARNING]
 > This project is very barebones and a work in progress and not ready for production use.